7 new uses for your old phone

 News•iPhone XR shipments diluted by Apple iPhone XS, 8 and 7, analyst predicts

-Discuss: 7 things you can do with your old phone if you buy the Note 10
+Discuss: 7 things to do with your old phone if you buy the Note 10

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.